jetsonhacks/rpi-pico-jetson/README.md

 # Releases

 July, 2022 - Pre-release
-* Install Thonny Python IDE for Raspberry Pi Pico
+* Install Thonny Python IDE for use with Raspberry Pi Pico
+* Tested on Jetson Nano, Jetson Xavier NX